Informationally Compressive Anonymization: Non-Degrading Sensitive Input Protection for Privacy-Preserving Supervised Machine Learning: The VEIL Architecture

 It must be noted that in this regionally-pinned deployment pattern, organizations rarely, if ever, apply end-to-end protection to data traveling within these environments, leaving sensitive inputs exposed at key points in the pipeline.
-The data are not leaving the organization's environment, nor are they leaving any regional jurisdiction, so technically this does not violate any regulations.
-However, if these environments are ever compromised, input vectors being passed from the database to the ML model's prediction API can be easily exfiltrated and later used to commit identity theft and other financial crimes \cite{tramèr2016stealingmachinelearningmodels}.\\ With the VEIL architecture and multi-region deployment pattern, multiple regional Source Environments can be defined to satisfy data residency regulations.
+The data are not leaving the organization's environment, nor are they leaving any regional jurisdiction, so technically, this does not violate any regulations.
+However, if these environments are compromised, the input vectors passed from the database to the ML model's prediction API can be easily exfiltrated and later used to commit identity theft and other financial crimes \cite{tramèr2016stealingmachinelearningmodels}.\\ With the VEIL architecture and multi-region deployment pattern, multiple regional Source Environments can be defined to satisfy data residency regulations.
 Then, Training and Inference Environments can be established in a single region and sent latent vectors from the various Source Environments.
 Sensitive information never leaves its respective regional Source Environment, let alone its regional jurisdiction.
 Therefore, compliance with all regional regulations happens automatically and by design.
 This enables such an organization to move away from regionally siloed MLOps and regionally pinned ML deployments, thereby expanding each ML solution across the entire organization and/or all of its customers without regionally duplicated Training and Inference Environments and pipelines.
-Figure \ref{fig:global_VEIL_deployments} illustrates the globally transformed inference framework under the VEIL architecture.
+Figure \ref{fig:global_VEIL_deployments} illustrates the globally transformed inference framework under the VEIL architecture.\\ The fourth deployment pattern is well-suited to any ML/AI scenario in which several organizations would benefit from the cooperative, reciprocal sharing of information, but regulations ban or greatly restrict the sharing of sensitive data.
+Examples of this include ML/AI modeling within hospitals or medical research, and fraud detection involving large-scale scams across multiple regions.
+Modeling in the context of medical research benefits greatly from training data that encompass a large and diverse patient population treated under a variety of conditions \cite{https://doi.org/10.1002/sim.8981, schinkel2023embracing}.
+Some large hospitals in urban centers have access to a large and diverse patient population and, as such, have become centers of excellence in AI for healthcare use cases.
+Simultaneously, most rural clinics have struggled to adopt ML/AI systems, as they lack access to large, diverse patient populations for model training \cite{10.1093/jamia/ocaf206}.
+This proposed deployment pattern would alleviate that imbalance.